2D Animation Vs 3D Animation: Which is Easier?

 The software applications or tools used for creating 2D animation are based on designing software and vector image creation through commands and mathematical statements.
 But animators do not need to solve and use complex mathematical equaations to use these applications.

-Some of the common tools used in creating 2D animation are the following:
+Some of the common tools used in creating 2D animation are Adobe Animate (formerly Flash), Moho, Synfig Studio, etc.

 3D Animation Tools

 The software tools designed for 3D animation are based on the principles and concepts of physics and maths, including Linear Algebra, Calculus, Geometry, Qauternions, Interopolation, and Laws of Motion and Gravity.
 An individual must have the knowledge of some of these concepts and principles to become an expert 3D animator.
-The list of tools used for 3D animation has been provided below:
+Some of the 3D animation tools are ZBrush, Autodesk, Lightwave, etc.

 After an in-depth analysis of 2D and 3D animation, we can draw a fair conclusion regarding their respective difficulties.
 In conclusion, 3D animation is more challenging than 2D animation due to its technical demands.
 It requires advanced problem-solving skills, achieving realism, world-building, and a solid understanding of physics and mathematics.
 Conversely, 2D animation is technically less difficult but requires a high degree of creativity in artistic expression, design, and stylistic choices.
 Creating 2D animation demands an animator to be a creativity expert, making the process equally tedious and time-consuming.